 Breaking Waves

-The purpose of the Breaking Waves section in Oceanography is to provide an outlet for short peer-reviewed papers that describe novel approaches to multidisciplinary problems in oceanography.
-These provocative papers will present findings that are synthetic by design and have the potential to move the field of oceanography forward or in new directions.
+Breaking Waves is back as a category for Oceanography manuscripts!
+The purpose of the Breaking Waves section is to provide an outlet for peer-reviewed papers that describe novel approaches to solving problems in oceanography.
+These papers may be provocative or may present findings that synthesize past conflicts, but must have the potential to move the field of oceanography forward or in new directions.
+Multidisciplinary papers are welcomed.

 SUBMIT AN ARTICLE